OS2mo/os2mo/frontend/src/store/README.md

 # Store

 The Vuex store is where we store the current state os the application.
-Only globally needed stores, such as `auth` and `organisation` are here.
+Only globally needed stores, such as `organisation` are here.
 Any other stores are loaded by the modules or views that require them.

 The idea is that we have an `actions/` and `modules/` folder.
 In the